 If you know some heavy drinkers in your life, or if you are one yourself, you may be wondering if becoming an alcoholic is something to worry about.
 What does heavy drinking mean?
 What signs should you watch out for?

 First, let’s define heavy drinking since it is a rather ambiguous term.
-Women who have more than three drinks a day or seven a week are considered “at risk” drinkers.
+Women who have more than three drinks a day or seven a week are considered “at-risk” drinkers.
 Men who have more than four drinks a day or 14 a week are considered “at risk.”

 If you drink more than the daily or weekly limit, you are an at-risk drinker.
-WebMD.com reports that one in four people who drink this much already have a problem with alcohol or is likely to have one soon.
+WebMD.com reports that one in four people who drink this much already have a problem with alcohol or are likely to have one soon.
 Approximately 20% of alcoholics may be functional.

 With that out of the way, is the number of daily or weekly drinks the only method for determining who is at risk and who is not?
-No. There are additional signs that are combined with the heavy drinking that may indicate that someone is a functional alcoholic.
+No. There are additional signs that are combined with heavy drinking that may indicate that someone is a functional alcoholic.
 Let’s take a look at what these are.